CosmWasm/cosmwasm/MIGRATING.md

   The payload data will then be available in the new field `Reply.payload` in the `reply` entry point.
 This functionality is an optional addition introduced in 2.0.
-To keep the CosmWasm 1.x behaviour, just set payload to `Binary::default()`.
+To keep the CosmWasm 1.x behavior, just set payload to `Binary::default()`.

 - In test code, replace calls to `mock_info` with `message_info`.
 This takes a